mmiele/TechnicalNotes/DASH-Test/documents/Glossary.md

 A network switch is a multiport network bridge that uses MAC addresses to forward data at the data link layer (layer 2) of the OSI model.
 Some switches can also forward data at the network layer (layer 3) by additionally incorporating routing functionality.
 Such switches are commonly known as layer-3 switches or multilayer switches.
 For more information, see [Network switch](https://en.wikipedia.org/wiki/Network_switch).

+## V ##

+### VNET ###

+Azure Virtual Network (VNET) is a basic building block of the Azure Virtual Networking.
+VNET is an collection of address space in datacenter networking which is very critical for proper Network design.
+You need VNET to deploy VMs in Azure.
+VMs deployed in same VNET can talk to each other.
+You don’t need to enable any routing to make it work.
+In other words, routing is configured by default between subnets created in the same VNET.
+However, if you need to connect to the services outside a VNET, you need to establish site to site VPN.
+It needs a component called as Azure Virtual Network Gateway.
+For more information, see [Key terminology for Azure Networking](https://www.vembu.com/blog/key-terminology-azure-networking/).

+<br/><br/>

 <hr style="border-top: 2px dashed yellow"/>

 ## References ##